Upcoming Plan Year (September 1, 2019 - August 31, 2020) Health Plan Rates and Changes Ready! Click Here - TRS ActiveCare (Medical)

 Employee Assistance Program:

 An employee assistance program (EAP) is a work-based intervention program designed to identify and assist employees in resolving personal problems (e.g., marital, financial or emotional problems; family issues; substance/alcohol abuse) that may be adversely affecting the employee's performance.
+Your EAP provides immediate, and confidential assistance for any work, health, or life concern.

 Hospital Confinement Indemnity Gap Insurance provides supplemental benefits to existing major medical or comprehensive health insurance plans.
 You must be enrolled in the Group Health Insurance to be eligible for Gap coverage.